 - 1.3 Avicennan Aristotelianism

 - 1.4 Logic in the Twelfth Century

-- 1.5 The Avicennan Tradition and the Madrasa
+- 1.5 The Avicennan Tradition in the Madrasa and Beyond

 - 2. Logical Doctrines under Dispute

 - 2.2 The Contents of the Treatise on Logic